 Oracle Instant Client comprises tools, libraries and SDKs for building and connecting applications to Oracle Database.
 It comes in a number of packages: 'Basic' and 'Basic Light' packages provide a cornerstone, and additional packages can be installed to get extra functionality.
 Typical uses of Instant Client are for Oracle Database APIs like Python cx_Oracle and Node.js node-oracledb.
 Instant Client 19c can connect to Oracle Database 11.2 (note some tools may have extra limitations), so I'd encourage you to upgrade.

 As the first yearly release (following on from 18c) in the new Oracle Database numbering system, the 19c development cycle seemed short.
 However there have been useful changes and fixes.
 Check out the documentation for the areas you are interested in.
-One thing I like is the enhanced Easy Connect Plus syntax, which removes the need to have a sqlnet.ora file for some commonly used connection options.
+One thing I like is the enhanced Easy Connect Plus syntax (Update: also see the whitepaper), which removes the need to have a sqlnet.ora file for some commonly used connection options.
 Another key change is that Instant Client 19c (along with Oracle Database 19c) requires glibc 2.14 and won't run on Oracle Linux 6 or other, similarly old, Linux distributions.

 For RPM users, there are two things to note about Instant Client 19c package installation: